adeebahmed/Delectable/README.txt

 You will need JDK 1.8.
 Run these commands to install JDK: wget http://sukharevd.net/static/files/blog/oracle-jdk/oracle-jdk-install.sh -O oracle-jdk-install.sh sudo bash oracle-jdk-install.sh
+If you need maven, the jre and jdk use the makefile instead: Delectable/Makefile

 Build and deploy:
 Project is a maven based project, so there is no build script required.